-Is your company running an ever-growing infrastructure that has to support services and products while enabling seamless update processes and new feature releases?
-Or are you tasked with ensuring uninterrupted operations of a disparate and inhomogeneous infrastructure supporting mission-critical systems?
+Is your company running an ever-growing infrastructure?
+Do you need to support services and products while enabling seamless update processes and new feature releases?
+Or do you have to ensure the uninterrupted work of a disparate and inhomogeneous infrastructure supporting mission-critical systems?

-In any case, Site Reliability Engineering, or SRE, is precisely what you need to gradually improve your infrastructure stability and performance.
+In any case, Site Reliability Engineering, or SRE, is precisely who you need to gradually improve your infrastructure stability and performance.
 However, SRE expertise is quite hard to come by, and this is why we’re here to explain in detail how to hire a Site Reliability Engineer.
-Recommendations on the salary and job requirements are included!

 Please note that the salaries and hourly rates mentioned in this article don’t equal the cost of hiring offshore software developers through outsourcing companies.
 Read more about how offshore software development costs are formed here.